Chromatic Scale

 C Chromatic scale diagram

-You will not find pictures of chromatic scales in all keys, it would be somewhat unnecessary due to the similarities.
+Pictures of chromatic scales in all keys is not included since it would be somewhat unnecessary due to the similarities.
 The formula is uncomplicated: all notes are included.
 Therefore, the G Chromatic Scale would begin at G and consist of all notes to the next G including one octave.

 Formula: Half, Half, Half, Half, Half, Half, Half, Half, Half, Half, Half, Half